The Maestro (2018 film): Release

 The film played several festivals before its official release, receiving the Audience Award at the Tallgrass Film Festival in 2018, the Jury Award at the Borrego Springs Film Festival in 2019, the Silver Palm award at the 2018 Mexico International Film Festival, and the Youth Film Award at the Rhode Island International Film Festival in 2018.
-Actor Xander Berkeley received "Best Actor" awards at the 2017 Oaxaca Film Festival and the 2018 Albuquerque Film & Music Experience.
+Actor Xander Berkeley received "Best Actor" awards at the 2017 Oaxaca FilmFest and the 2018 Albuquerque Film & Music Experience.

 On Rotten Tomatoes it has a rating of 83% based on reviews from 6 critics.